openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 ## What’s Next?

-You are done updating your device driver and are ready to use your GPU.
 You can try out the toolkit with:

 Developing in Python:
    * [Start with tensorflow models with OpenVINO™](https://docs.openvino.ai/latest/notebooks/101-tensorflow-to-openvino-with-output.html)